herat130/konux-app/README.md

 - firebase hosting with ci / cd pipeline in gitlab
 - display toastr messages on success and faliure.
 - responsive app.

-### API feature
-- fetch all place
-- add new place
-- update new place
-- delete new place